sanderzegers/fortilink_dissector/README.md

 2. Go to "Help" -> "About Wireshark" -> "Folders" -> "Personal Lua Plugins".
 3. Copy the `fortilink.lua` file from this repository into the "Personal Lua Plugins" folder.
 4. Restart Wireshark to enable the custom dissector.

+## Known limitations

+This dissector is still under development, some fields are still missing and some may be incorrect.

+## Disclaimers

+This dissector is provided for educational and troubleshooting purposes only.
+No guarantees are provided.

 ## License